Codearte/catch-exception/README.md

 Thanks to the community for the example.

 # Catch throwables
-If you want to catch both throwables and exceptions have a look at the [catch-throwable packages](http://javadoc.catch-exception.googlecode.com/hg/index.html?com/googlecode/catchexception/throwable/package-summary.html).
-They provide the same API as the catch-exception packages but they belong to a different maven module.
+If you want to catch both throwables and exceptions have a look at the `catch-throwable` packages in [javadoc](http://codearte.github.io/catch-exception/apidocs/index.html?overview-summary.html).
+They provide the same API as the `catch-exception` packages but they belong to a different maven module.

 # JUnit4
-If you want to handle expected exceptions, the [documentation](http://javadoc.catch-exception.googlecode.com/hg/index.html?com/googlecode/catchexception/CatchException.html) of catch-exception names some general reasons to prefer catch-exception in comparison to mechanisms that are provided by testing frameworks.
+If you want to handle expected exceptions, the [documentation](http://codearte.github.io/catch-exception/apidocs/com/googlecode/catchexception/CatchException.html) of catch-exception names some general reasons to prefer catch-exception in comparison to mechanisms that are provided by testing frameworks.

 But some reasons that are specific to JUnit4 are outlined only here.